ThePotatoPvP/ThePotatoPvP/README.md

 - 👋 Hi, I’m @ThePotatoPvP
-- 👀 I’m interested in python and discord bots
+- 👀 I’m interested in the theory behind programs
-- 🌱 I’m currently learning python and doing random little projects to have fun
+- 🌱 I’m currently learning C and OCaml and doing random little projects to have fun
+- Pretty fluent in python